rschmehl/awesco.eu/content/authors/ashwin-candade/_index.md

 ---
 # Display name
-name: Mikko Folkersma
+name: Ashwin Candade

 # Order of appearance
-weight: 1
+weight: 12

 # Username (this should match the folder name)
 authors:
-- mikko-folkersma
+- ashwin-candade

 # Is this the primary user of the site?
 superuser: false